Benito Juárez International Airport, Distrito Federal, Mexico: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you choose the necessary kind.
-The vast majority of adapters currently being sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Be sure to choose the necessary type.
+Many adapters currently being sold are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most locations.

 What to wear/what to pack: